martinlugton/martinlugton.github.io/what-next-for-digital-government-and-government-as-a-platform.md

 ## We will empower teams to make great design decisions when building digital services

-We will use AI, the GDS Design System, and Government Design Principles.
+We will use AI, the GDS Design System, and the [Government Design Principles](https://www.gov.uk/guidance/government-design-principles).

 If our first shift is to go beyond empowering technical specialists to empowering service teams who don’t have access to technical specialists, our second shift is to empower teams who do not have access to service and digital design expertise.
 This is how we reach the long tail of thousands of government PDF forms.